 To change your PCP, please call Member Services.
 Phone numbers for Member Services are printed on the back cover of this booklet.
-When you call be sure to tell Member Services if you getting other covered services that need your PCP's approval (such as home health services and durable medical equipment).
-Member Services will help make sure that you can continue with the specialty care and other services you have been getting when you change your PCP.
-They will also check to be sure the PCP you want to switch to is accepting new patients.
-Member Services will change your membership record to show the name of your new PCP, and tell you when the change to your new PCP will take effect.
-Usually this change will take effect immediately upon receipt of the request.
+Please inform Member Services if you getting other covered services that need your PCP's approval (such as home health services and durable medical equipment).
+Member Services will ensure you can continue with the specialty care and other services you have been getting when you changed your PCP.
+They will also confirm if the PCP you requested is accepting new patients.
+Member Services will update your membership record with your new PCP, and advise you the effective date of the new PCP.
+Typically this change takes effect immediately upon receipt of the request.